wenadev/buycoins-challenge/README.md

 <!-- OVERVIEW -->

 ## Overview
-- The project was built with [Github's GraphQL API](https://developer.github.com/v4/explorer/)
 - Challenge was to recreate a github page that lists out my personal repositories.
+- Repositories and relevant data were retrived with [Github's GraphQL API](https://developer.github.com/v4/explorer/)

 ![screenshot](assets/preview.png)